 She has touched many families’ lives and cared for hundreds of children.
 Sue has a calm approach, takes time to understand everybody’s needs and is always there to help and listen to our family’s needs.
 Sue believes in true partnerships.
 A mother to 4 children and a grandmother to 14, Sue holds a Diploma in Children’s Services.
 If you are lucky enough she may even bake you the most delicious chocolate cake you have ever eaten!

-Sue is with Choklits owner Jade celebrating 25 years at Choklits…
+This is Sue with Choklits owner Jade celebrating her 25 years at Choklits…

 Over to Sue…